cynthia-t-le/Mining-Truck-Simulator/README.md

 # Navigate to the test director
 cd test

-# Confirm Unit_Test.exe is in the working path and run the executable
+# Confirm UnitTest.exe is in the working path and run the executable
-.\Unit_Test.exe
+.\UnitTest.exe

 # Wait for program to finish and confirm that the terminal shows
 ===============================================================================